PURPOSE

 BECOMING A VOLUNTEER

-MLD requires volunteers to fill out and submit a Volunteer Application for the purpose of volunteer screening and keeping records in accordance with library policies.
-Submitting a volunteer application does not guarantee volunteer placement.
+Volunteers serve the library with approval from and at the complete discretion of the applicable Department Manager, and the Library Director.
+MLD requires volunteers to fill out and submit a Volunteer Intake Form for the purpose of keeping appropriate volunteer records in accordance with library policies.
+Submitting a volunteer intake form does not guarantee volunteer placement.

 Volunteers are invited to join the volunteer team based on their availability, skills, interests, and qualifications in relation to the needs of the library at any given time.
 Volunteer opportunities become available based on library needs and availability of staff to supervise.
 If selected, volunteers will be contacted for an interview and volunteer orientation, and may be subject to a background check.

-• Equal Opportunity
+Equal Opportunity

-• Parent/Guardian Consent
+Parent/Guardian Consent

 Volunteers under 18 years of age must obtain permission from their parent/legal guardian if they wish to volunteer in a formal volunteer role at the library.